Maurice Simon (official): Early years

 Maurice Simon was born on 19 July 1892 in Saint-Gilles, Belgium.
 His education was interrupted by the start of World War I (1914-1918).

-He served in the army, and was awarded the Croix de Guerre with palm, the Yser Medal and the Legion of Honour (military title).
+He served in the army and was awarded the Croix de Guerre with palm, the Yser Medal, knighthood of the Legion of Honour (military title), Commemorative Medal of the 1914–1918 War, Victory Medal 1914–1918, knighthood of the Order of the Crown (Belgium) (military title).
+At the end of the war, he was a "lieutenant au 25e régiment de ligne".

-After the war he graduated in commercial and consular science.
+In 1928, he was named "Capitaine".
+After the war, he graduated in commercial and consular science.

 Colonial career

-At the age of 32 Simon became a territorial administrator 1st class in the Basakata territory of Equateur Province in the Belgian Congo.
+At 32, Simon became a territorial administrator in the 1st class of the Basakata territory of Equateur Province in the Belgian Congo.

-After seven years he was given charge of the Lac Léopold II District.

-In 1931 he was transferred to Ruanda as a deputy resident, at a time when the governor Charles Voisin was preparing to depose the Mwami (King) Musinga.

-Simon was involved in the enthronement of the successor Mwami Mutara.

-In 1937 he was transferred to Kivu Province, and from there was assigned to Usumbura as provincial commissioner of Ruanda-Urundi.
+After seven years, he was given charge of the Lac Léopold II District.
+In 1931, he was transferred to Ruanda as a deputy resident at a time when the governor Charles Voisin was preparing to depose the Mwami (King) Musinga.
+Simon was involved in the enthronement of the successor, Mwami Mutara.
+In 1937, he was transferred to Kivu Province and, from there, was assigned to Usumbura as the provincial commissioner of Ruanda-Urundi.